rosedu/techblog/_posts/2013-02-19-ctf-return-to-libc.md

 **0x804bfc0** is the GOT entry for `recv` function.

-* finding the relative offset is **difficult**.
+* finding the relative offset of the function that we want to jump to (e.g. `system`) is **difficult**.
 This offset depends on the version of libc that is used on the target system.
 To make things simple, we will focus first on exploiting locally - meaning that we have access to our libc file.
 To compute the offset we only have to find the function entries in libc.

 		$ readelf -s /lib/tls/i686/cmov/libc.so.6 | grep ' recv@'
 		  1124: 000cebf0   118 FUNC    WEAK   DEFAULT   12 recv@@GLIBC_2.0